-The University Police Department enjoys an excellent working relationship with the Natchitoches Police Department, Natchitoches Parish Sheriff 's Office, Shreveport Police Department, Caddo Parish Sheriff 's Department, as well as Troop G, Louisiana State Police.
+The University Police Department enjoys an excellent working relationship with the

+Natchitoches Police Department, Natchitoches Parish Sheriff's Office, as well as Troop E of Louisiana State Police.
 Whenever an incident occurs that exceeds the capabilities of the University Police Department to investigate, personnel and other resources are provided by these law enforcement agencies.
+Agencies work together on different criminal cases to ensure public safety.
+In addition, when either a sanctioned or non-sanctioned student event occurs off campus these agencies are willing to work these events for a fee charged to the organizing group or person.